1973 Cincinnati Reds season

+The season started well but entered a slump, which ended on July 1, 1973, when third-string catcher Hal King hit a season-changing home run, pinch-hitting a walk off home run in the bottom of the ninth with the score at 3-1 Dodgers, two on base, and the count at 2 balls and 2 strikes.
+The play was credited with turning the season around, and the Reds ended the season by winning the division.
+The Cincinnati Enquirer called the home run one of the most dramatic in Reds history.

+Offseason

 The Reds were coming off a devastating loss in seven games to the underdog Oakland Athletics in the 1972 World Series.
 The offseason did not start well for the Reds.
 In the winter, a growth was removed from the lung of Cincinnati's star catcher, Johnny Bench.
 While Bench played the entire 1973 season, his power numbers dropped from 40 home runs in 1972 to 25 in '73.
 He never again reached the 40 homer mark, something he accomplished in two of the three seasons prior to the surgery.
+Looking to expand their catching lineup due to questions about Bench, the Reds traded the Rangers Jim Merritt for Hal King.
+King became the Reds' third string catcher, playing behind starter and future Baseball Hall of Famer Bench and second stringer Bill Plummer.